-Bill C-75 has been addressed twice on this site, once for reducing penalties for terrorism offences, and once for reducing penalties for crimes against children.
+Bill C-75 was an omnibus piece of legislation.
+Given its size, it was impossible to properly debate back in 2017/2018.
+But it’s worth reviewing, even after the fact.
+It watered down penalties for terrorism offences, and once for reducing penalties for crimes against children.
 This piece looks more at some of the groups trying to influence the legislation.

 From around 16:23 in this September 25, 2018 transcript from the Parliamentary Hearings on law and justice.
 A few points worth noting.